Our Team

 Jasmine Pummer

 Jasmine joined the team in the latter half of 2023 as the lead facilitator at Banksia Hill Youth Detention Centre in Perth, WA, where she facilitates the fortnightly classes for young people.
+In October 2024 we welcomed Jasmine commenced facilitating weekly yoga classes at Acacia Prison in Perth (WA).

 A lifelong yoga practitioner, Jasmine has been formally teaching since 2013, after completing her Level 1 foundational yoga teacher training.